grendell/nesdev_pof/README.md

 ## Controls
 * Press A to start a new line of code.
     * Press up/down to scroll through the available instructions.
-    * Press A to select an instruction
+    * Press A to select an instruction.
     * If that instruction accepts an immediate:
         * Press up/down to scroll through the hexadecimal values.
         * Press A to select a value.